 Many of the design trends used in Web 2.0 will only change by way of design, but not really the usage.
 The change in Web 2.0 to Web 3.0 is about how the internet is used, not really how it’s seen (with the exception of mobile devices and such).

 I believe designs will continue to get more and more minimalistic while maintaining a certain sense of beauty, but of course we will continue to use buttons and rounded corners and gradients.
 The design of Web 3.0 will be based on the way designers decide to design it and what becomes popular.

 Perhaps you desire to do your own research on the budding Web 3.0.
 Well we have provided some slide shows and videos that will get you started on the right path.
 Web 3.0 isn’t here just yet, but when it does come, you should know what’s coming at you!

-The Evolution of Web 3.0
+- The Future Internet: Service Web 3.0

 - Evolution Web 1.0, Web 2.0 and Web 3.0